Founder member of Division Three 1920. Relegated to the Football Conference 2014.

 In 1996 Rovers entered into a ground sharing agreement with Bristol Rugby and returned to their home city to play at the Memorial Ground, known locally as "The Mem."
 Within a few years, the rugby club fell on hard times and Rovers were able to buy out their interest in the ground for a mere £10,000.

 A redesigned crest was adopted in 1997, incorporating the figure of a pirate, to reflect Rovers' official nickname of "The Pirates", which reflects the city's maritime heritage.
 Understandably the club preferred to adopt this identity rather than their more colloquial local nickname, "The Gas," which derives from the term "Gasheads," coined by City supporters and adopted by Rovers' supporters in the Eighties.
-The term comes from the days when Rovers' old Eastville ground was frequently filled with the overpowering smell from the neighbouring town gas works.
+The term comes from the days when Rovers' old Eastville ground was frequently filled with an overpowering smell from the neighbouring town gas works.

 In 2001 Rovers dropped into Nationwide Division Three the first time that the club has been in the lowest division since their Division Three (South) days.
 In the early years of the new millennium the club struggled, narrowly avoiding the drop into the Conference.

 Going into their final game of 2013-14 Rovers needed one point from their home fixture with Mansfield but lost 1-0, having hit the woodwork three times.
 As a result they lost their place in the Football League after 94 years but they bounced straight back and then went up to League One in 2016 under the ownership of the Al-Qadi family from Jordan.

 - (a) Bristol Rovers FC: The Definitive History 1883-2003 (Byrne, Stephen & Mike Jay 2003)